daniel-araujo/darr/README.md

 element as its second argument.

-You're going to notice that functions that operate on the struct always accept its address as its first argument.
+You're going to notice that functions that operate on the struct always accept its address as their first argument.

 Here's how to set the size: